-SEATTLE — The Seattle Seahawks are opening a sensory room at CenturyLink Field this season for fans with autism or sensory challenges.
+SEATTLE — The Seattle Seahawks opened a sensory room at CenturyLink Field this season for fans with autism or sensory challenges.

 The A-OK Sensory Room will provide a safe and calming environment for fans who may feel overwhelmed or overstimulated during events and games.
 The room is located at GuestLink on the Southwest Field Plaza and will be open for all full stadium events.